 May 7–29, 2011

-Two paintings frame Matthew Metzger’s UBS 12 x 12 show, Nocturne: one depicts the cover of the 1986 self-titled album by the R&B group, Surface, and the other centers an image of a rubber band on a bare panel, whose dimensions have been determined by the bands maximum length when stretched just before its breaking point.
-Hanging between these works are ten paintings, each representing a single sheet of construction paper.
-Together, displaying the full color spectrum found in your standard, mass-produced packet.
-All the paintings in Nocturne visually replicate the dimension, color, and finish of each object they represent.
+Two paintings frame Matthew Metzger’s 12 x 12 show, Nocturne: one depicts the cover of the 1986 self-titled album by the R&B group, Surface, and the other centers an image of a rubber band on a bare panel, whose dimensions have been determined by the bands maximum length when stretched just before its breaking point.
+Hanging between these works are 10 paintings, each representing a single sheet of construction paper.
+Together they display the full color spectrum found in your standard, mass-produced packet.
+All of the paintings in Nocturne visually replicate the dimension, color, and finish of each object they represent.
 Each work blurs the difference between the painting and the object of study, eliminating their distinct identities and uniting them on the same plane.
-Metzger thereby unites two opposing artistic traditions: 16th-century Dutch still-life painting and 20th-century Minimal and Conceptual art.
+Metzger thereby unites two opposing artistic traditions: 16th-century Dutch still-life painting and 20th-century minimal and conceptual art.
 The earlier tradition sought to eliminate reality in favor of a heightened sense of illusion, whereas the other aimed to remove all illusion in favor of a heightened sense of reality.
 Brought together, these traditions foreground new possibilities for abstract painting, a primary subject of Metzger’s practice.

 Metzger (b.
 1978) received his BFA from the University of North Texas and his MFA from the University of Chicago in 2009.
 He also attended the Skowhegan School of Sculpture and Painting.